seanockert/ViewToggle/README.md

 	<meta name="viewport" content="width=device-width">

-Then give an ID of `viewtoggle` to the element you want to use as your View Full Site button.
+Then give an ID of `viewtoggle` to the element you want to use as your _View full site_ button.
 A good place to put this is in the footer of your page.
 	<a href="#" id="viewtoggle">View full site</a>

 That's it really!
 On your mobile site, clicking this link will switch to the full version by changing the viewport to a width of 980px.
-If your full site is of a different width simply change this value.
-Clicking it again will revert back to the default viewport
+Clicking the link again will revert back to the default viewport.

 ## Options